why Himax Technologies Inc. [HIMX] is a Good Choice for Investors After New Price Target of $14.32

 HIMX Stock Performance Analysis:

-Himax Technologies Inc. [HIMX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 17.56.
-With this latest performance, HIMX shares gained by 39.21% in over the last four-week period, additionally sinking by -6.76% over the last 6 months – not to mention a rise of 107.99% in the past year of trading.
+Himax Technologies Inc. [HIMX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 28.23.
+With this latest performance, HIMX shares gained by 59.74% in over the last four-week period, additionally plugging by 8.48% over the last 6 months – not to mention a rise of 116.37% in the past year of trading.

 Insight into Himax Technologies Inc. Fundamentals: